Too many people ask me how to sustain their online presence, and I often tell them about SEO, but I discover they usually don’t want to listen.

 5. Removals – serves as a tool to briefly block any page from search results.
 Note that the effect is not permanent.

-6. Enhancements – gives information about your enhancements (such as AMP, site links, etc.) and user experience and usability issues.
+6. Enhancements – information about your enhancements (such as AMP, site links, etc.) and user experience and usability issues.

 8. Security issues – reports any detected security issues on your site.